The Best of Brunch: 10+ Must-Try Hangout Restos in Manila

 Best Brunch Cafes in MNL

 When the weekend rolls around, nothing quite hits the spot like brunching like a boss!
-Luckily, Metro Manila is brimming with incredible dining options that cater to every breakfast food craving, from classic eggs Benedict to indulgent French toast, and even classic Pinoy dishes.
+Luckily, Metro Manila is brimming with incredible breakfast dining options that cater to every breakfast food craving, from classic eggs Benedict to indulgent French toast, and even classic Pinoy dishes.

 To help you discover your new favorite hangout, we've rounded up the top brunch locations that will have you saying "Mimosa, please!"
 Whether you're in the mood for a lavish buffet, a trendy cafe, or a hidden gem, these foodie destinations are sure to start your day on a high note.